-MEDICAL ASSISTING (MAS)
+MEDICAL ASSISTING (MAS) (program is in phase-out)

 MAS 1104 Medical Laboratory I (By Cohort Demand)

 This course provides an online virtual medical office setting.
 It includes an introduction to basic administrative techniques as well as precautions for patient safety.
 Clinical modules include assisting medical personnel with minor office procedures.
 Laboratory orientation and safety will be covered as well.
 (4 SCH)